kinverarity1/anaconda-restricted-execution-rights/README.md

 <span style="background-color: lightcyan">c:\devapps\</span>python\setup
 </pre>

-There will be some other guff like this README, you can ignore or detail that.
+There will be some other stuff like this README, you can ignore or detail that.

 ## Step 3